-Tests on sample M tests observations (a) Describe the appearance of the compound (b) Dissolve solid M (one small spatula full) in distilled water (5 cm3) with stirring until a solution is formed.
-(Do not worry if a very small amount of undissolved solid remains).
-Divide this solution equally into five portions in five separate test-tubes. (c) To the first portion, add aqueous sodium hydroxide (10 drops) Now add an excess of aqueous sodium hydroxide noting any changes. (d) To the second portion, add aqueous ammonia solution (10 drops) Now add an excess of aqueous sodium hydroxide noting any changes (e) To the third portion of the solution, perform a flame test.
-Record the colour the flame. (f) To the fourth portion, acidify with dilute nitric acid (2 drops) and add a solution of silver nitrate (5 drops). (g) To the second portion, add aqueous sodium hydroxide (10 drops) followed by a small piece of aluminium foil.
-Warm the mixture gently.
-Next, hold a piece of damp, red litmus paper close to the mouth of the test-tube and record any colour change. f the cation and anion that you have identified above: anion: Name of compound M : Chemical formula of compound M: .
+Tests on sample M

+tests observations

+(a) Describe the appearance of

+the compound

+(b) Dissolve solid M (one small

+spatula full) in distilled water

+(5 cm 3) with stirring until a solution

+is formed.
+(Do not worry if a very

+small amount of undissolved

+solid remains).

+, , , , , , , , , , , , , , , , , , ,

+Divide this solution equally into five

+portions in five separate test-tubes.

+(c) To the first portion, add aqueous

+sodium hydroxide (10 drops)

+Now add an excess of aqueous

+sodium hydroxide noting

+any changes.

+(d) To the second portion, add

+aqueous ammonia solution

+(10 drops)

+New odd on evenes of equation

+Now add an excess of aqueous

+sodium hydroxide noting

+any changes (e) To the third portion of the solution,

+perform a flame test.
+Record the

+colour the flame.

+(f) To the fourth portion, acidify with

+dilute nitric acid (2 drops) and add

+a solution of silver nitrate (5 drops).

+(g) To the second portion, add

+aqueous sodium hydroxide

+(10 drops) followed by a small

+piece of aluminium foil.
+Warm the

+mixture gently .
+Next, hold a piece

+of damp, red litmus paper close to

+the mouth of the test-tube and

+record any colour change.

+Write down the name and formula or f the cation and anion that you have identified above:

+o cation: anion:

+• Name of compound M :

+Unemical formula of compound M: .